induktio/thinker/Details.md

 27. Game will now allow reselecting units that have already skipped their turns if they have full movement points available (activate_skipped_units).
 28. Bases that have sufficient drone control facilities before the growth phase can grow without triggering possible drone riots on the same turn (delay_drone_riots).
 29. Disable DRONEREVOLT event which sometimes caused rioting player-owned bases to join other factions while this did not happen on AI factions (skip_drone_revolts).
+30. Whenever additional units are added in the editor mode, these are set as independent units requiring no support by default (editor_free_units).

 Scient's patch